Skip to content

 2. Sudden contact loss scenarios:

-• Stored elastic energy in cantilever suddenly released
+• Stored elastic energy in beam suddenly released

 • Damping mechanisms essential for controlled motion ✅